PV Pyap: Relocation to the Pioneer Settlement

 PS Pyap was brought to the Pioneer Settlement in Swan Hill in 1970 to be converted to a tourist vessel.
 Prior to arrival, the Pyap was fitted with a 225 hp GM671 Gray Marine diesel engine, replacing her steam engine (and rendering her a paddle vessel).
 The vessel sank shortly after arrival, as cracks in her hull had allowed water to seep into the bilge over time.
 The original timber in the composite hull was replaced with steel, and she resumed operation in 1971.

 In February 1977, the Pyap became stranded in mud on the Murray River near Swan Hill when the river level dropped to below 30 cm.
 Despite efforts made by Captain Ed Hazelman to cut a channel in the mud with a home-made dredge, she remained stranded until a downpour of rain in April 1977 raised the river level sufficiently to refloat the vessel.
 Following this ordeal, the Pyap returned to working back and forth the 13 km of river between Swan Hill and the Murray Downs station.

-During 1978, the Pyap was boarded by Charles, Prince of Wales.
+During 1978, the Pyap was boarded by [Princess Alexandra].

 Shortly after, on 27 September 1978, the Pyap caught fire and burnt to the waterline of the vessel.
 The entire superstructure was replaced over a period of six weeks.

 On 18 October 1987, a paddle steamer race was planned in Echuca between the Pyap and the for the Rich River Festival, however the race was cancelled before the event took place.

 The Pyap currently operates daily cruises on the Little Murray River (also known as the Marrabor River) at the Pioneer Settlement in Swan Hill.